Kenzie Bok

-Priscilla MacKenzie "Kenzie" Bok (born June 30, 1989) is the administrator of the Boston Housing Authority.
+Priscilla MacKenzie "Kenzie" Bok (born June 30, 1989) is an American politician and historian who has been the administrator of the Boston Housing Authority since 2023.
 She previously served as a member of the Boston City Council, representing District 8, which includes Back Bay, Beacon Hill, Fenway–Kenmore, Mission Hill, and the West End.
 She is also a lecturer on Social Studies at Harvard University, where she teaches intellectual history and history of philosophy.
 Bok was elected to the City Council in the November 2019 election.
 In 2023, Mayor Michelle Wu appointed Bok to become the head of the Boston Housing Authority.

 Early life

 Bok was born in Boston on June 30, 1989 and grew up in the Bay Village neighborhood.
 Before her admission to Harvard in 2007, she had been educated at the John Winthrop School in Boston, the Park School, and Milton Academy (2007).

 Bok's family had been involved in the Ward 5 Democratic Committee going back two generations.
 Bok is the granddaughter of lawyer and civic activist John F. Bok and his wife, energy executive and lawyer Joan Toland Bok.
 She is the great-granddaughter of astronomers Bart Bok and Priscilla Fairfield Bok.